idptools/metapredict/docs/usage/command-line.rst

     $ metapredict-quick-predict ISQQMQAQPAMVKSQQQQQQQQQQHQHQQQQLQQQQQLQMSQQQVQQQGIYNNGTIAVA -l

-Predicting AlphaFold2 Confidence Scores from a Fasta File
+Predicting AlphaFold2 confidence scores from a fasta file
 ------------------------------------------------------------

 The ``metapredict-predict-pLDDT`` command from the command line takes a .fasta file as input and returns predicted AlphaFold2 pLDDT confidence scores for the sequences in the FASTA file.